breese/breese.github.io/_posts/2015-12-20-partiality-for-functions.md

 };
 {% endhighlight %}

-Unfortunately the above specializations of the @write@ function are partial and therefore not legal in C++.
+Unfortunately the above specializations of the `write` function are partial and therefore not legal in C++.
 We need something else to resolve the different map cases.
-Function overloading cannot be used in this case either, because all types must be fully specialized but our @Value@ parameter is not specialized in either case.
+Function overloading cannot be used in this case either, because all types must be fully specialized but our `Value` parameter is not specialized in either case.

-h2.
-Indirect specialization
+## Indirect specialization

 As in so many other situations, we are going to overcome the limitation with another level of indirection.
 The basic idea is this:

-bq.
-Use partial specialization of templates to emulate partial specialization of function templates.
+> Use partial specialization of templates to emulate partial specialization of function templates.

-In our second attempt, our @formatter::write@ is a single template function that uses forwarding references, and consequently all function overloads have been removed.[1]
-This function forwards any call to a helper class called @formatter::overloader@, which will handle partial specialization for us.
+In our second attempt, our `formatter::write` is a single template function that uses forwarding references, and consequently all function overloads have been removed.[^1] This function forwards any call to a helper class called `formatter::overloader`, which will handle partial specialization for us.

 {% highlight c++ %}
 class formatter